-Environment Parity Strategies for Zero-Downtime Schema Versioning
+Environment Parity Strategies for Zero-Downtime Schema Migrations

-| Context | Baseline Scope | Validation Gate |
+| Environment | Baseline scope | Validation gate |

 |---|---|---|

-| Dev | Local schema dump + seed data subset | Automated schema diff against main branch |
+| Dev | Local schema dump + seed subset | Automated schema diff against the main branch |

-| Staging | Full anonymized production clone | Resource limit simulation + lock timeout checks |
+| Staging | Full anonymized production clone | Lock-timeout simulation at production volume |

-| Prod | Live read-replica snapshot | Hash verification + extension version parity check |
+| Prod | Live read-replica snapshot | Schema-hash and extension-version parity check |

-pg_dump --schema-only --no-owner --no-privileges -h <HOST> -d <DB> | \
+pg_dump --schema-only --no-owner --no-privileges -h "$HOST" -d "$DBNAME" \

-sha256sum > baseline_schema.sha256
+| sha256sum > baseline_schema.sha256

-if [ "$(cat baseline_schema.sha256)" != "$(pg_dump --schema-only -h <HOST> -d <DB> | sha256sum)" ]; then
+if [ "$CURRENT" != "$(cat baseline_schema.sha256)" ]; then

-echo "DRIFT DETECTED: Abort migration pipeline."
+echo "DRIFT DETECTED: aborting migration pipeline." >&2

 exit 1